fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

    controllers, this can be done by following the example of the others.

-6. If `pip` installable add to ``install_requires`` in ``setup.py`` otherwise follow the same installation procedure for the external fitting softwares found in :ref:`external-instructions`
+6. If `pip` installable add to ``install_requires`` in ``setup.py`` otherwise follow the same installation procedure for the external fitting software found in :ref:`external-instructions`

-7. In the :ref:`Minimizers` page of the :ref:`how` page, update with the new software and minimizers following the structure there.
-Note: make sure that you use `<software_name>` in :ref:`Minimizers` so that the software links in the HTML tables link correctly to the documentation.
+7. Update the :ref:`fitting_option` and :ref:`minimizer_option` pages with the
+   new software and minimizers following the structure there.
+Note: make sure that you use `<software_name>` in these places so that the software links in the HTML tables link correctly to the documentation.

 8. At the bottom of :doc:`main index page <../index>`, add the logo of the